ksang/maghash/README.md

 		// Get the current number of backends.
 		BackendsNum() (count int)

 		// Get the m value for hash calculation.
+M must be a prime number.
 		M() (m int)

 		// Get the backend lookup result for given flow.